andrewrgoss/andrewrgoss.com/content/2018/gcp-professional-data-engineer-certification/gcp_unstructured_dataproc.md

 ### Module Review Notes
 * Use Cloud storage instead of HDFS so you can shut down a Hadoop cluster when it is not actually running a job.
+* Hive is designed for batch jobs and not for transactions.
+It ingests data into a data warehouse format requiring a schema.
+It does not support real-time queries, row-level updates, or unstructured data.
+Some queries may run much slower than others due to the underlying transformations Hive has to implement to simulate SQL.
+* Pig provides SQL primitives similar to Hive, but in a more flexible scripting language format.
+Pig can also deal with semi-structured data, such as data having partial schemas, or for which the schema is not yet known.
+For this reason it is sometimes used for Extract Transform Load (ETL).
+It generates Java MapReduce jobs.
+Pig is not designed to deal with unstructured data.

 ### Resources